Fabrizio Grillo

-Fabrizio Grillo (born 2 February 1987) is an Italian footballer who currently plays for ASD Atletico Lariano 1963.
-He is a left back but can also play as a left winger.
+Fabrizio Grillo (born 2 February 1987) is an Italian former footballer who last played for ASD Atletico Lariano 1963.
+He was a left back but could also play as a left winger.
 He is a former Italy U-17 international.

 Club career

 Grillo began playing football at joined Lazio academy, he left them in 2001 to join rivals Roma, becoming a member of the first team squad at age 16.